Projektanker/kicad-db-lib/README.md

 - Footprint:

-  Directory where toe KiCad footprints are stored.
+  Directory where the KiCad footprints are stored.
 On Windows, it is `C:\Program Files\KiCad\share\kicad\modules`.

 - Output:

-  Directory where your builded library files are stored.
+  Directory where the final created library files for use in KiCad go.
 E.g. `C:\kicad\library`.

 ### Add, update, delete part